zenml-io/zenml/docs/book/starter-guide/pipelines/pipelines.md

 `zenml.steps.step_output.Output` class to indicate the names of each output.
 These names can be used to directly access the outputs of steps after running a pipeline, as we will see [in a later chapter](./fetching-pipelines.md).
+If a step returns only a single thing (value or object etc) there is no need to use the `Output` class as shown above.

 Let's come up with a second step that consumes the output of our first step and performs some sort of transformation on it.
-In this case, let's train a support vector machine classifier on the training data and score it with the test set:
+In this case, let's train a support vector machine classifier on the training data and score it with the test set.
+You can see the step in the file `steps/model_trainers.py`.

 ```python
 import numpy as np